 Thank you for your interest in partnering with Anne Arundel Community College to provide AACC students with internship opportunities.

-An internship is a great way to mentor a student and contribute to the productivity of your staff.
+An internship requires mentoring a student and it can contribute to the productivity of your staff.

 The template below will help you to prepare an Internship Proposal.
 Many employers find it helpful to review the listing of AACC’s majors/ areas of study in order to assess the knowledge and skill levels of AACC students.
 We recommend that an Internship Proposal focuses on one area of study at a time.